aaprasad/digital-twin-c-elegans/README.md

 # virtual-nematode

-Virtual C. elegans simulations with PyTorch neural networks and MuJoCo environments
+Virtual C. elegans simulations with neural networks and MuJoCo environments

 ## env for C. elegans